Fly Casting Definitions, Glossary & Terminology

 To close the joint which decreases the angle of the joint.

-Ripping the fly line back off the water (SPLASH) immediately after the line has settled to the water.
+Ripping the fly line back off the water (SPLASH) immediately after the line has settled into the water.
 This habit is common with new fly fishers.
 Avoid this habit as it will spook fish and irritate your guide!